alketii/AUCHO/README.md

 * Create Project
 * Compare files for changes
 * Upload modified or new files
+* Choose with checkbox which files to Upload
 * Many other small things

 ### TODO